jmcunx/j_lib2/README.md

 [See gemini wikipedia](https://en.wikipedia.org/wiki/Gemini_(protocol)#Software) for clients.

-Objects in this library goes back decades, some started out on MS-DOS and a little known Unix called IN/ix (a 16 but Unix on a proprietary 8086 clone).
+Objects in this library goes back decades, some started out on MS-DOS and a little known Unix called IN/ix (a 16 bit Unix on a proprietary 8086 clone).

 To build, execute gen\_make.sh to generate a Makefile for most